fyrox-book/fyrox-book.github.io/src/ai/beh_tree.md

 Naive approach for implementing logic of NPCs using a bunch of `if`s and flags often leads to very convoluted code.
-Behavior trees aims to solve this issue by creating a tree where each node represents an action and a condition.
+Behavior trees aims to solve this issue by creating a tree where each node represents an action and a condition to select the next execution node.

+## Overview

-Behavior tree consists of at least one node, where each node can do something useful and define execution branch.
+The behavior tree consists of at least one node, where each node can do something useful and define execution branch.
 A node can contain either one of built-in behavior, or a user-defined behavior.

 Built-in nodes defined by `BehaviorNode`: